Comment on page

 Voice over IP converts your voice into a digital signal, compresses it, and sends it over the internet.
 A VoIP service provider sets up the call between all participants.
-The digital data is then uncompressed into the sound that you hear through your handset on the receiving end.
+The digital data is then uncompressed into the sound you hear through your handset on the receiving end.

-Here we try to describe in detail the technical and architectural aspects of bringing in a telephony protocol “SIP” on the client-side in order to enable Voice calls on the platform.
+Here we try to describe in detail the technical and architectural aspects of bringing in a telephony protocol “SIP” on the client side in order to enable Voice calls on the platform.
 We also describe Automatic Call Distribution, by which the calls will be distributed to different agents.

-In a contact center environment, voice is an important and powerful channel.
+In a contact center environment, voice is an essential and powerful channel.
 Agents using Omnichannel should be able to make and receive audio/video calls from external PSTN networks, cellphone networks, and VoIP endpoints supporting SIP protocol.

 Web clients are built using browser-based WebRTC technology.
 This technology does not enforce any signaling protocol.
-SIP is chosen for the signaling because there are existing systems that support WebRTC over SIP and hence there is no need to define any custom signaling protocol.
-Also enabling SIP on the agent side would allow us to connect to enterprise telephony infrastructure.
+SIP is chosen for the signaling because there are existing systems that support WebRTC over SIP, and hence there is no need to define any custom signaling protocol.
+Also, enabling SIP on the agent side would allow us to connect to enterprise telephony infrastructure.

 - The agent connects to Opensource SIP PBX Asterisk.
 Using the agent configuration, an agent registers to the partner’s/customer’s SIP Server.
 Agent endpoint operates as any SIP endpoint and is able to receive or make a call via customer PBX.

-- To achieve this, there is an association made between the Rocket.chat agent and the SIP identity.
+- To achieve this, there is an association made between the Rocket.Chat agent and the SIP identity.

-When Omnichannel endpoints login as SIP agents, the problem of call distribution has to be handled.
+When Omnichannel endpoints log in as SIP agents, the problem of call distribution has to be handled.
 You can not expect the customer to know the agent’s identity.
 If they happen to know the agent's identity, there is a possibility of multiple customers trying to reach the same agent.
 This can increase the abandonment rate (As a particular agent will remain busy serving).
-Which can reduce the overall effectiveness of the agents in the organization (As some agents will always be busy, some will be relatively free).
+Which can reduce the overall effectiveness of the agents in the organization (As some agents will always be busy, and some will be relatively free).
 This overwhelms the agents because of the activity on their console.
 A typical call center solves this problem by using ACD (Automatic Call Distribution queues).

 Agents are partitioned into different queues on the PBX.
 These queues represent different departments in the organization.
 The customer does not dial the agent’s number.
-They dial the ACD number and ACD forwards the call to the available agent based on the algorithm being used.
+They dial the ACD number, and ACD forwards the call to the available agent based on the algorithm being used.